Derek Kilmer: Elections

-After redistricting, U.S. Representative Norm Dicks decided to retire.
+After redistricting, U.S. representative Norm Dicks decided to retire.
 Kilmer decided to run for the newly redrawn Washington's 6th congressional district.
 He was endorsed by The Seattle Times, which called him "a problem solver who can be bipartisan."
-The News Tribune of Tacoma praised him for having "an uncommon understanding of trade, business taxation, smart regulation, job creation and other fundamentals of economic growth."
+The News Tribune praised him for having "an uncommon understanding of trade, business taxation, smart regulation, job creation and other fundamentals of economic growth."
 Port Angeles, Kilmer's hometown and an area he was elected to represent, suffers from an unemployment rate 2.3% higher than the Washington State average, consistent with the rate of increase recorded before he took office.
 In the general election, he defeated Republican nominee Bill Driscoll, 59%–41%.
 He won all six counties in the district.

 Tenure

+From 2019 to 2023, Kilmer chaired the Select Committee on the Modernization of Congress.
+Kilmer chaired the New Democrat Coalition from 2019 to 2021, and was succeeded by U.S. Rep. Susan DelBene, a fellow Washingtonian from the state's 1st congressional district.

+Kilmer voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Israel policy

 Kilmer was a cosponsor of the United States–Israel Strategic Partnership Act of 2013.

 Kilmer was part of a 37-member congressional delegation that visited Israel.
-The trip was sponsored by the lobby group American Israel Education Foundation, with the stated goal of working to strengthen strategic economic and military cooperation between Israel and the United States.
+The trip was sponsored by the American Israel Education Foundation, with the goal of working to strengthen strategic economic and military cooperation between Israel and the United States.

-Through his co-sponsorship of the United States–Israel Strategic Partnership Act of 2013, Kilmer supports spending U.S. tax revenue to fund Israel's military, and to provide assistance for collaboration in the fields of energy, water, homeland security, agriculture, and alternative fuel technologies.
+Through his co-sponsorship of the United States–Israel Strategic Partnership Act of 2013, Kilmer supports supporting Israel's ability to defend itself and providing assistance for collaboration in the fields of energy, water, homeland security, agriculture, and alternative fuel technologies.